Morant, Brooks lead Grizzlies to 121-110 win over Rockets

 TIP-INS

 Rockets: Westbrook also sat out Houston’s previous game at Memphis on Nov.
-4, which was the second of a back-to-back. … With Westbrook out, Austin Rivers started at guard alongside Harden.
-Rivers was given the nod over Gordon.
-“Someone has to chase Morant around, and I want Austin to do that,” coach Mike D’Antoni said.
-“Help save Eric’s legs a little bit.” … Capela has at least 10 rebounds in 25 of the past 26 games. … The loss left D’Antoni one win short of 200 as coach of the Rockets.
+4, which was the second of a back-to-back. .
+With Westbrook out, Austin Rivers started at guard alongside Harden.
+Rivers was given the nod over Gordon. ”Someone has to chase Morant around, and I want Austin to do that,” D’Antoni said before the game. ”Help save Eric’s legs a little bit.” … Capela has at least 10 rebounds in 25 of the past 26 games. … The loss left D’Antoni one win short of 200 as coach of the Rockets. … It was only the second time Houston has lost in 16 games when Harden scored at least 40 points this season.

 UP NEXT